1. cuObjClient API Specification#

 Key features include:

-• Synchronous GET and PUT operations with user defined callbacks
+• Synchronous GET and PUT operations with user-defined callbacks.

-• RDMA descriptor generation and management
+• RDMA descriptor generation and management for registered memory.

-• Telemetry and logging capabilities
+• Telemetry and logging capabilities.

 Protocol support:

-• CUOBJ_PROTO_RDMA_DC_V1 (RDMA Dynamically Connected version 1)
+• CUOBJ_PROTO_RDMA_DC_V1: RDMA Dynamically Connected version 1.

-cuObjClient follows a callback based architecture:
+cuObjClient follows a callback-based architecture:

-• The user application creates a cuObjClient instance with callback operations.
+1. The user application creates a cuObjClient instance with callback operations.

-• Cleanup via cuMemObjPutDescriptor() deregisters memory.
+5. Cleanup through cuMemObjPutDescriptor() deregisters memory.

 1.3.
 Core Types and Enumerations#